Tatzu Nishi: 2002

 In one of his best-known projects, the 2002 Villa Victoria, Nishi built a functioning hotel with a single room around the large statue of Queen Victoria at the Victoria Monument in Liverpool.
 The room included wall to wall carpeting, wallpaper and furnishings reflecting a five-star hotel.
 At the center of the room was the imposing 4.42 m statue of Queen Victoria.
 The work was created under the artist name "Tatsurou Bashi".

+2004

+In 2004, he made a project called Café Moon Rider, in which he converted a freight container into a Café that functioned normally, except that he suspended it into the air by a crane, providing patrons with a panoramic view of Dublin.

 2006

 In 2006, Nishi built a bedroom around the "Pyrotechnist", a statue of a man seated on a horse that is used as a brand symbol for the Tokyo Hermès store.
 The piece, titled Cheri in the Sky was located on the outside upper wall of the store, at a height of 45 45 metres.

 2009

 War and Peace and in between was a site-specific installation artwork in which the public sculptures The Offerings of Peace and The Offerings of War in Sydney, Australia were incorporated into domestic scenes.
 The work was commissioned by Kaldor Public Art Projects and was on display from October 2009 to February 2010.